 - The pattern for returning multiple variables (including error) and aligning the happy path to the left encourages error checking before doing anything with the data a function returns.
 Therefore you don’t end up trying to do things with nil variables.
-It is a little verbose and explicit, but it works and is a small price to pay for the problems it solves.
+It is a little verbose, but it works and is a small price to pay for the problems it solves.

 - Garbage collection takes care of memory leaks.

 - The language encourages simplicity, and simple things are generally more reliable.